MicrosoftDocs/architecture-center/docs/sample-solutions/event-driven-apps/commerce-chatbot.md

 The solution diagram below is an example of this solution:

-![Architecture overview of the Azure components involved in a commerce chatbot][architecture]
+![Architecture overview of the Azure components involved in a conversational chatbot][architecture]

 ## Architecture

-This solution covers a commerce bot that functions as a concierge for a hotel.
+This solution covers a conversational bot that functions as a concierge for a hotel.
 The data flows through the solution as follows:

-1. The customer uses a mobile or web app.
+1. The customer accesses the chatbot with a mobile or web app.
 2. Using Azure Active Directory B2C (Business 2 Customer), the user is authenticated.
 3. Interacting with the Bot Service, user requests information about hotel availability.
 4. Cognitive Services process the natural language request to understand the customer communication.